AndreasGunnahr/QUIZ-Nackademin/README.md

 Exam assignment in the course Javascript 1 - Nackademin

+- Question API don't working at the moment.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.